SFDC-Hermes/SFDC-Hermes/_posts/2026-09-20-data-360-architecture.md

 * **Monitor via Digital Wallet:** Always track credit burn rates using the native **Salesforce Digital Wallet** to prevent unexpected overage bills.

 ---

+## 4. Conclusion

+Mastering Salesforce Data Cloud requires looking past the UI and understanding the underlying mechanics.
+By respecting the strict data flow from Data Streams to DLOs and harmonized DMOs, choosing the correct query mechanism (ANSI SQL vs. Data Graphs vs. Zero-Copy), and designing pipelines with Credit Consumption in mind, architects can build scalable, high-performance data platforms that safely power enterprise AI and Agentforce.